 Q: What if we’re moving to a new city?
 How do player transfers work?

 Player transfers are typically quite flexible.
-You can transfer your child from one association to another within the same Hockey Canada member, from one Hockey Canada member to another, or, thanks to an ongoing agreement between Hockey Canada and USA Hockey, to any USA Hockey-affiliated minor hockey association in the United States, upon providing satisfactory evidence that a family move has occurred.
+You can transfer your child from one association to another within the same Hockey Canada member, from one Hockey Canada member to another, or, thanks to an ongoing agreement between Hockey Canada and USA Hockey, to any USA Hockey-affiliated local hockey association in the United States, upon providing satisfactory evidence that a family move has occurred.

 International transfers to or from countries other than the United States are governed by IIHF international transfer regulations.
 Visit the IIHF website for more information on IIHF-governed transfers.

 Contact your local hockey association for the appropriate transfer form.

 Q: What is TeamSnap and how does it work?

 TeamSnap is a third-party team, league and tournament administration app and Hockey Canada’s official team organization partner.
 TeamSnap helps coaches, administrators and players with the management of their hockey teams.

 Hockey Canada’s agreement with TeamSnap means the app is available for use in all Hockey Canada members that choose to use the app.
 Currently, over two-thirds of all hockey teams in Hockey Canada membership are using TeamSnap.

 This mobile and online application allows parents to instantly view practice and game schedules, export schedules to desktop and mobile calendars, update their contact information, share player photos and jersey sizes, RSVP for team events, and send and receive instant messages.

 TeamSnap also allows parents and coaches to share photos and videos from games, highlighting and preserving the best moments for the whole team to enjoy.